 This is so reasonable that it seems impossible that anyone could see it otherwise.
 But it is not so.
-Yogis and monks that engage in social service and spiritual education are definitely looked upon as second-rate if not downright deluded or hypocritical.
+In India yogis and monks that engage in social service and spiritual education are usually looked upon as second-rate, if not downright deluded or hypocritical.
 I cannot count the number of times I have heard that my beloved Swami Sivananda of Rishikesh was “not a real sadhu, just a karma yogi.”
-His overflowing love and solicitude, his mammoth caring heart, caused fools to say: “Oh, he is not a sannyasi, he is more like someone’s grandfather!”
+His overflowing love and solicitude, his mammoth caring heart, caused many to say: “Oh, he is not a sannyasi, he is more like someone’s grandfather!”
 The nobly sacrificing sadhus of Ramakrishna Mission, because they have hospitals in which they care for the sick and dying, are contemptuously referred to as “bedpan swamis.”

 Not surprisingly, Krishna says that renunciation can be tamasic, rajasic, or sattwic.

-“He who abandons action merely because it is difficult [dukham], or because of fear of bodily suffering, performs rajasic renunciation.
-He does not obtain the fruit of that renunciation” (18:8).
-Dukham means stressful or unpleasant.
+Dukham (pain) means stressful or unpleasant.
 The final clause literally means: “Having performed rajasic tyaga, he cannot attain to (real) fruit-renouncing tyaga.”

 Three kinds of fruit

-“The fruit of action for those who have not renounced when they depart [die] is threefold: undesirable, desirable, and mixed.
-But for the renouncers [sannyasis] there is none whatever” (18:12).
+For those who have not renounced, the fruit of action is threefold when they depart this world: undesired, desired and mixed; but for the renouncers there is none whatever (18:12).

 “Undesirable” and “desirable” are of course according to the non-renouncer’s ego, binding him even more by his evaluation/reaction to them.

-This second sentence is a powerful truth: It is possible to act and accrue no karma whatsoever.
+This second clause is a powerful truth: It is possible to act and accrue no karma whatsoever.
 It is a matter of consciousness.